Redwood Camp Meeting

 Railroad tracks are off limits to everyone.

 Caution—camping comes with certain risks.
 At Redwood Camp Meeting we are invading an area normally occupied by everything from mountain lions to deer ticks.
 Please exercise caution while here.
 You can be exposed to diseases that you may not be at home.
-The local health department recommends that you check for ticks daily and shower after swimming in the river.
+The local health department recommends that you check for ticks daily and avoid swimming in the river.
+Do you know what poison oak looks like?
+It is all over the camp, so educate yourself!

-Check-in by signing the check-in form at the registration trailer upon arrival.
+Check-in by signing the check-in form at the Registration trailer upon arrival.
 Pre-registered campers with a completed application form can go through fast track.
-A roster (including only those who have checked in) will be posted in front of the registration trailer to help you locate friends.
+A roster (including only those who have checked in) will be posted in front of the Registration trailer to help you locate friends.
 In addition to locating campers, this trailer handles battery recharges.
-Incoming mail and pumper truck sign-ups are handled by camp headquarters.
+Incoming mail is handled by camp Headquarters and the pumper truck sign-ups are at the Registration trailer.

 Campers arriving after 9:00 p.m. or during Sabbath hours are requested to do only the minimum camp set-up required.
 Please respect the Sabbath and your fellow campers.

 No Show is when the check-in form is not signed.
-Two years of not signing the check-in form at registration and your site will be released to the camp for reassignment.
+Two years of not signing the check-in form at the Registration trailer, and your site will be released to the camp for reassignment.

 Register for Next Year!

-Registration for Redwood Camp Meeting 2015 starts Wednesday, July 30, 2014.
-See the 2015 application inserted in each book, pick up another form from registration, or download a registration pdf off the internet at www.nccsda.com/redwood.
+Registration for Redwood Camp Meeting 2018 starts Wednesday, July 26, 2017, at 1:30 p.m.
+See the 2018 application inserted in each program book, pick up another form from the Registration trailer, or download a registration pdf at www.nccsda.com/redwoodcamp.

-Keep your same full-time site next year by submitting a completed application and the fee to the registration office on or before April 30, prior to the next camp.
+Keep your same full-time site next year by submitting a completed application and the fee to the Registration trailer on or before April 30, prior to the next camp.
 Same full-time campsites are assigned to the registered person who has rented the site full-time for at least two consecutive years.
 Part-time, electrical, and special needs sites are excluded.
-Registration for 2014 Redwood Camp Meeting begins during this year’s camp on Wednesday, July 23, 2014 at 1:00 p.m.
-That is the soonest we can set up the trailer and print permits to check in for this year.
+Registration for 2018 Redwood Camp Meeting begins during this year’s camp on Wednesday, July 26, 2017, at 1:00 p.m.

 Can’t make it for a year and would like to maintain your same full-time site?
 Pay the fee, let us know you won’t be coming, and we will hold the site for you for that year.